 They are not known for being aggressive towards other fish species, but they can be towards their own.
 Their bodies are oval-shaped with a large dorsal fin, which they will use to move rocks around.
 Although very peaceful fish, they do have a defense mechanism against aggressors, a sharp white spear that they will use to defend their territory or establish a new territory.

 Yellow tangs are model citizens, getting along well with other fish species, which makes them a great addition to most tanks.
 You shouldn't really have two of the same tang species residing in the same tank.
-However, they are schooling fish, so if you really do want to keep more than 1 you should add 3 to spread out the aggressiveness and hopefully level it out - keep a close eye on them to see if they are playing nicely with one another.
+However, they are schooling fish, so if you really do want to keep more than 1 you should add 3 to spread out the aggressiveness and hopefully level it out due to having one male per two females- keep a close eye on them to see if they are playing nicely with one another.

 These tangs will thrive living with pretty much any other fish species, corals and invertebrates make for excellent tank mates too.
 To maintain the peace and keep Yellow tangs happy, you will want to keep them away from large and aggressive fish such as Lionfish, Groupers, and Sharks.

-Much the same for all fish, Yellow tangs are susceptible to many different diseases.
+Much the same for all fish, Yellow tangs are susceptible to picking up many different diseases.
 When you purchase your Yellow tang, you should look for a plump, healthy, bright, and well-nourished tang.

 It is always good to quarantine any saltwater fish, or any aquarium fish for that matter before you add them to your tank.
 This will help reduce the chance of infecting your healthy fish community.